paul-peek77/Established-Source-Generator/README.md

-# Established Source System, v1.0
+## Established Source System

-This project is provided for portfolio review only.
-No permission is granted for reuse, modification, or redistribution.

-Overview

-The Established Source System is a cross‑platform utility for generating a complete, text‑based manifest of a project directory.
+#### The Established Source System is a cross‑platform utility for generating a complete, text‑based manifest of a project directory.
 The manifest captures file paths, readable content, and structural information in a standardized format suitable for archival, analysis, and reconstruction.

+---

+*This project is provided for portfolio review only.
+No permission is granted for reuse, modification, or redistribution.*

+---

+#### Overview

 The system includes: